-- A. Consent for Autopsy.
+A. Consent for Autopsy.
 Every Member of the Medical Staff is expected to be actively interested in securing autopsies, especially in cases of unusual deaths and cases where deaths are of medical-legal and/or educational interest.
 No autopsy shall be performed without proper written consent in accordance with Hospital policy.
 At the time of death, permission will be obtained from the legal next-of-kin to perform an autopsy on the deceased patient for the purpose of determining or attempting to determine cause of death and/or the extent of progress of disease or condition.
-The patient's physician or his/her designated substitute will discuss autopsy plans with the family. - B. Criteria for Autopsy.
-All autopsies shall be performed by the Hospital pathologist or by a physician delegated this responsibility by the pathologist.
-Autopsy criteria includes, but is not limited to, the following: - (1) Unanticipated or unusual death;
+The patient's physician or his/her designated substitute will discuss autopsy plans with the family.

-- (2) Death occurring while the patient is being treated under a new therapeutic trial regime; - (3) Intra-operative or intra-procedural death; - (4) Death occurring within forty-eight (48) hours after surgery or an invasive therapeutic / diagnostic procedure; - (5) Death incident to pregnancy or within seven (7) days following delivery; - (6) All deaths of psychiatric patients; - (7) Death where the cause is sufficiently obscure to cause delay in the completion of the death certificate; or - (8) Deaths in infants/children with congenital malformations. - C. Coroner's Case.
+- B. Autopsy Consideration.
+All autopsies shall be performed by a qualified pathologist.
+Autopsy criteria will be in accordance with Kansas law and Hospital policy. - C. Coroner's Case.
 If death falls under the jurisdiction of the coroner, written or verbal permission for release of the body must be obtained from the coroner and family consent is not necessary.
 The physician will discuss the death with the coroner.
 The coroner will be notified in accordance with Kansas law and Hospital policy. - D. Medical Records.
 A complete autopsy report will be requested and become a part of the permanent patient medical record on all inpatient, non-coroner cases.
 Autopsy reports of coroner's cases shall be requested and, if received, shall become a part of the permanent patient record.
 However, autopsy reports of coroner cases may not be available for release to the Hospital for inclusion in the patient medical record.